You are viewing Australian and NZ students' course information. Change to view international students' course information.

 - an introduction to research unit which will prepare you for higher degree research study (honours, masters, PhD).

-You will gain skills and knowledge in the field of animation, including the history and practices of animation.
-You will develop practical skills in drawing, motion graphics, 3D graphics and real-time modelling for virtual environments.
+Develop skills and knowledge in the history and practices of animation including drawing, motion and 3D graphics, and real-time modelling for virtual environments.

 Art and Design History

-You will build the educational base necessary for a career in the arts professions, such as curatorial work, art criticism and arts administration.
-Your knowledge may span architecture, design, visual arts, and video art and culture.
+Build the expertise for a career in the arts professions including curatorial work, art criticism and administration.
+Your knowledge may span architecture, design, visual arts, video and culture.

 Creative and Professional Writing

-You will gain adequate skills and knowledge in the areas of creative or professional writing, grounded in a variety of genres, including fiction, creative non-fiction, media writing, and corporate writing and editing.
-Your critical, analytical and peer-reviewing skills will be enhanced, and you will have an understanding of the social and generic contexts of creative writing.
+Explore various genres including fiction, creative non-fiction, media writing, and corporate writing and editing.
+Enhance your peer-reviewing skills and understanding of the social and generic contexts of creative writing.

 Film, Television and Screen